 Some traders like to follow many commodities and only trade the markets that are making big moves.
 This is a good approach for traders who have a trend-following or momentum trading strategy.
 There are times when a market is so strong or so weak that some of the easiest trades are just jumping on board a fast-moving market.

 For traders who seek action or need action to have a profitable year, following one commodity might not make sense.
 It might sound simple always to trade the market that is in the strongest trend or is making a big move from a big change in market fundamentals.
 In reality, this can be very dangerous if you are not a skilled trader or you do not know the markets well.

 The average trader and new traders should benefit from focusing solely on trading one commodity.
 It will drastically reduce the amount of time it takes to learn how to trade and probably make a better trader out of you.
 Over a period of time, you will see the same patterns repeat over and over.

 It is a good feeling when you begin to understand the little nuances of a particular commodity.
-There will be times when a market rallies for a couple days.
+There will be times when a market rallies for a couple of days.
 The news states that the market is rallying for a reason you know rarely causes a prolonged move in the market.
 Uninformed traders might chase the market higher thinking it is breaking out, while you take a short position.
 It is a type of example of how many floor traders have made a good living for decades in the markets.